stonepreston/OpenFOAM-Cavity/README.md

 # The Cavity Case

+Most of the content here is covered in the [Open Foam User Guide](https://cfd.direct/openfoam/user-guide/v6-cavity/).
+However, it is not very thorough and will probably leave you with questions.
+I have tried to go a bit more in depth than they do.

 OpenFOAM ships with a bunch of tutorial cases.
 These are important and are usually used as a starting point for cases in general.
 You generally don't start from scratch when using OpenFOAM.
 You would determine the type of problem you want to solve (steady state, transient, incompressible, compressible, multiphase, etc) and then copy a tutorial case that corresponds to that specific type of problem.
 You would then modify that copied tutorial case (by changing the geometry of the mesh, solver settings, fluid properties, etc) to suit your problem.

 The cavity case is probably the most basic case there is.
 The classic problem is that of a square fluid filled cavity with a moving lid.
 We will solve the problem as an incompressible, transient, laminar flow problem.
 We will use the OpenFOAM to solve this moving lid problem and use a program called ParaView (this is the default post processing tool that ships with OpenFOAM) to postprocess the results.